Colorado Neurosurgery & Orthopaedic Surgery for Motion Preservation Treatment

 - Use of steroids for long duration

 Your doctor will take a medical history and perform a physical examination.
 Certain tests such as magnetic resonance imaging (MRI), computed tomography (CT or CAT scan), and X-rays may be recommended to determine the source of your neck and back pain.
 Your physician may also perform a discography, a procedure to determine which disc in the spine is causing pain.
 During a discography procedure, a special dye is injected into the disc, and then X-rays and a CT scan are taken to verify which disc is causing pain.

 Total Disc Replacement Procedure

-The aim of total disc replacement is to replace the damaged painful disc while restoring motion to the spine.
-Total disc replacement surgery is performed under general anesthesia.
-During the surgery, you will be positioned on your back on an operating table.
-Your surgeon will make an incision near your belly button.
-Through this approach the organs and the blood vessels are carefully moved aside to gain access to the spine.
-An X-ray is then taken to see a well-defined image of the disc to be replaced.
+The aim of total disc replacement is to replace the damaged painful disc while restoring motion to the spine and neck.
+Total disc replacement surgery is performed under general anesthesia and an X-ray is used to see a well-defined image of the disc to be replaced.

 The degenerative or pain generating discs are carefully removed and replaced with motion preserving devices that maintain normal motion.
 This allows the spine, back, and/or neck to return to normal function much more quickly while absolving adjacent segment degeneration.

 Contact us today at (720) 441-4021 to arrange an appointment.